-Bulgaria employment compliance laws require employers to create a written employment contract for all employees they hire.
+Bulgaria employment compliance laws require employers to create a written employment contract for all employees they hire and inform the authorities of all new contracts.
 Most contracts extend indefinitely, but fixed-term contracts are allowed if the employment period is less than three years, an employee is completing a specific project, or you’re replacing an employee on legal leave such as maternity leave.

 All employment contracts should include information about compensation, benefits, termination terms, and similar factors.
 Make sure your employment contract is in your employee’s native language and all compensation and salary amounts are in Bulgarian Lev instead of foreign currency.

 The standard workweek for employees in Bulgaria is 40 hours, worked eight hours daily over a five-day period; however, the law permits additional hours up to 10 hours daily and 48 hours weekly under an “extended hours” scheme.
 Overtime outside of these agreed extended hours is generally prohibited, but there are some exceptions, including emergencies and intensive seasonal work.

 How Should You Onboard Employees?

 Every person learns differently, and every company has a specific way to introduce employees to their processes.
 Bulgaria employment compliance laws do not stipulate one way to onboard employees, so we recommend following a plan that works best for your company.
 You should provide any training the employee will need to succeed and review the employment contract during their first day to make sure both parties accept all the terms of employment.

 The Benefit of Bulgaria Hiring Outsourcing Services